acorn-io/runtime/docs/docs/50-Acorn in Production/02-Networking.md

 ### Publish HTTP Ports

-To publish an HTTP port, you use the `-d` option on the run subcommand.
+To publish an HTTP port, you use the `-p` option on the run subcommand.

-`acorn run -d my-app.example.com:frontend:frontend registry.example.com/myorg/image`
+`acorn run -p my-app.example.com:frontend registry.example.com/myorg/image`